the-t-in-rtf/fluid-json-schema/docs/parser.md

 }
 ```

+Note that all of the "keys" used in an `errors` block are [relative JSON Pointers](https://tools.ietf.org/html/rfc6901).
+Slashes within keys should be escaped as `~1`.
+Tildes within keys should be escaped as `~0`.

 # Requirements

 To use this component, you will need to instantiate it and make it aware of your schemas.
 These will be dereferenced